Home

 There seems to have been quite a bit of movement between bands in the Italian '70s progressive scene; two of Città Frontale had, only a year earlier, been members of Osanna, including vocalist and sometime Mellotron player Lino Vairetti.
 "El Tor" definitely has echoes of the Osanna sound on it, but the band pretty much had their own voice, partially characterised by Enzo Avitabile's sax playing, giving the music a fusiony edge in places, particularly on Solo Uniti... and the excellent Mutazione.

 The Mellotron parts, also played by regular keyboard man Paolo Raffone, are extremely tasteful and restrained, often only a few chords or a short orchestrated flute part (aside from Avitabile's real flutes) before disappearing again.
 A classic example of their restraint is in the album's longest track, Duro Lavoro, where they refrain from using the oh-so obvious strings during the first time through a grandiose chord sequence, only bringing them in second time round.
-'Tension and release', I believe it's known.
-Strangely enough, they only use it on tracks 1-4, so there's probably less than a minute of Mellotron on the whole album; it's a very tasteful minute, though.
+'Tension and release', as I believe it's known.
+Strangely enough, they only use it on three tracks, so there's probably less than a minute of Mellotron on the whole album; it's a very tasteful minute, though.

 See: Osanna